nasa/fprime/docs/Design/state-machines.md

 when you run `fpp-to-cpp` on an FPP model that includes a definition of a state machine _M_.

+The purpose of this section is to document the design.
 In the ordinary way of programming with F Prime, it is unlikely that you will directly interact with the code described here.
 Instead, you will use the component interface to state machine instances described in the next section.
+Therefore, if your primary interest is to program with F Prime state machines, you can skip this section.

 ### 4.1.
 The State Machine Base Class